Is nuclear energy ‘green’? France and Germany lead opposing camps.

 Germany is largely responsible for an air pollution death toll that amounts to “multiple Chernobyls every year,” he said.

-Germany emits about twice as much CO2 per capita as France does.
+Germany emits about twice as much carbon dioxide per capita as France does.
 When it phases out its last nuclear power plants next year, it will be forced to rely on coal and other polluting energy sources to fill much of the gap for years — which helps explain why the country continues to raze villages to make way for coal mines.

-Macron’s government, meanwhile, says sticking with nuclear will help France meet its commitment to be carbon-neutral by 2050 — and is preferable to continued reliance on fossil fuels.
+Macron’s government, meanwhile, says that sticking with nuclear power will help France meet its commitment to be carbon-neutral by 2050 — and is preferable to a continued reliance on fossil fuels.

 “If we look at it from the carbon perspective, nuclear is one of the best in class,” said Alexandre Danthine, a senior associate with Aurora Energy Research.

-Environmental activists in Germany acknowledge that continued reliance on coal is a problem even in the medium-term.
-But they are optimistic about how quickly the country can ramp up alternative energy sources.
+Environmental activists in Germany acknowledge that continued reliance on coal is a problem even in the medium term.
+But they are optimistic about how quickly the country can ramp up alternative energy.

-Germany’s Green party, in its position as part of the new ruling coalition, has vowed to significantly increase spending on renewables and to limit energy price spikes for consumers.
-It wants renewables to account for 80 percent of electricity by 2030, up from about 50 percent today.
+Germany’s Green party, in its position as part of the new ruling coalition, has vowed to increase spending significantly on renewables and to limit energy price spikes for consumers.
+It wants renewables to account for 80 percent of electricity by 2030, up from the present target of about 50 percent.

 For German politicians and activists, the idea of nuclear power as green or sustainable is anathema.
 They talk about the potential for accidents with catastrophic environmental consequences.
-They note the issues associated with the long-term storage of deadly radioactive waste.
-They say they don’t want to encourage investment away from wind and solar.
+They note the problems associated with the long-term storage of deadly radioactive waste.
+They say they don’t want to draw investment away from wind and solar.

 German anti-nuclear and environmental activist Stefan Auchter said his country’s path will be validated when the next Chernobyl or Fukushima comes.
-He compared nuclear energy to playing Russian roulette.
+He compared the use of nuclear energy to playing Russian roulette.

-“Who would really believe that we can get this done without a mistake, when we can’t even build an airport?,” he said, referring to Berlin’s new airport, which opened nine years behind schedule.
+“Who would really believe that we can get this done without a mistake, when we can’t even build an airport?” he said, referring to Berlin’s new airport, which opened nine years behind schedule.

 An industry in celebratory mood

 At the World Nuclear Exhibition in a suburb of Paris this month, a renewed sense of confidence was on display.
-Industry insiders lunched beneath a miniature reactor rooftop, and a long line of people waiting for food stretched past a decontamination expert’s booth.
+Industry insiders lunched beneath a miniature reactor roof, and a long line of people waiting for food stretched past a decontamination expert’s booth.
 Celebratory Champagne was everywhere.

 Macron didn’t include any details in his announcement about new reactors.
 He may have been referring to what are known as EPRs, large pressurized water reactors that are supposed to offer advances in safety and efficiency over conventional reactors while producing less waste.
-French energy firm EDF submitted a feasibility study to the government in the spring to build six new reactors of that sort.
+The French energy firm EDF submitted a feasibility study to the government in the spring to build six new reactors of that sort.

 But a new generation of cheaper, safer and smaller nuclear reactors — known as small modular reactors, or SMRs — is reawakening interest in parts of Europe, in the United States and elsewhere.

 “The terms of the conversation around nuclear energy in Europe are changing,” E.U.
-Energy Commissioner Kadri Simson said in a speech last month.
+Energy Commissioner Kadri Simson said in a speech in November.

 France’s export hopes largely rest on those small models, which would compete with SMRs being developed by the United States, Britain and Canada.